GenRockeR/elan-agent/README.rst

 Guest Access Configuration
 **************************
-There are 2 sorts of guest access:
-* User Policy Agreement: The guest will just need to accept the configurable policy.
-* Sponsored: External action will be required to authorize the guest.
+Guest Access Service gives the ability to guest to fill up a form that is then submitted to the `guest-request` service that can take the necessary actions to allow the guest on the network.
+The `guest-request` service is to be implement according to your needs.

 :topic:
   `conf/guest-access`
 :format:

   .. code-block:: json

     [
       {
         "id":     <int>, // ID that can be used in vlan definitions for `guest_access`.
-        "registration_fields": [     // list of form fields that guest can fill on captive portal to get access {
+        "fields": [      // list of form fields that guest can fill on captive portal to get access {
             "id":                  <str: *Mandatory*>,       // unique id of field.
             "type":                <str: *Mandatory*>,       // `text`, `textarea`, `email`, `date`, `date-time`, `time`.